-SPEA Indianapolis fully supports the rights and responsibilities of students as defined in the Code of Student Rights, Responsibilities, and Conduct.
-The code spells out expectations for faculty and students, and provides the framework for SPEA's judicial process.
-SPEA students are expected to meet their responsibilities for academic and personal conduct.
-Failure to meet these responsibilities will subject the student to the school's judicial process and disciplinary actions.
+SPEA Indianapolis fully supports the rights and responsibilities of students as defined in the IUPUI Code of Student Rights, Responsibilities, and Conduct.
+The Student Codespells out the expectations for faculty and students, and it provides the framework for SPEA's judicial process.